A number of you have expressed interest in what to do if you have a windowless room.

 We find ourselves in windowless rooms all the time and deem them gorgeous!

 And probably at least 90% of the showrooms at the High Point and other furniture markets.
-No windows.
-No windows at all!
+Most of the showrooms have no windows.

 Nobody’s complaining either.
 In fact, when I come upon a furniture showroom with exterior windows, sometimes it feels a little weird.